mavryk-network/mavryk-taquito/docs/maps_bigmaps.md

 - Use Pairs as a key to access `Map` and `BigMap` values
 - Why Michelson `Map` and `BigMap` don't look like a Javascript `Map`

-Taquito provides `MichelsonMap` to make it easy for developers to work with the native Michelson map datatypes. `MichelsonMap` supports initialization, get and set methods to `Maps` using primitive datatypes and pairs as keys.
+Webmavryk provides `MichelsonMap` to make it easy for developers to work with the native Michelson map datatypes. `MichelsonMap` supports initialization, get and set methods to `Maps` using primitive datatypes and pairs as keys.

 Michelson offers two variants of `Maps` that are semantically the same but have different implementations and trade-offs in terms of `gas` and `storage` costs on a contract.
 A `Map` uses more storage but costs less gas, whereas a `BigMap` consumes less storage but has higher gas costs during the Smart Contract's execution.